LeonStadler/sportify/README.md

 - **Long-Term Progress Tracking**: Document development over weeks, months, and years
 - **Goal-Oriented Training**: Train systematically through goals and challenges

-**The vision** is to become the leading open-source solution for personal fitness tracking, suitable for both beginners and advanced athletes.
+**The vision** is to become a leading source-available solution for personal fitness tracking, suitable for both beginners and advanced athletes.

 ---